What ‘Southern Charm’ Fans Can Expect From Season 6

 On the limited scenes where fans will see Ravenel’s girlfriend, it will be at Limehouse’s invitation.

 While she is now a “friend of the cast,” Madison LeCroy has been a friend of several cast members going back years, says Bravo.
-This season she will be the plus one of cast member, Austen Kroll, and perhaps the nemesis of Shep Rose, but she is the longtime beauty guru of doyenne Patricia Altschul, and a buddy of Naomie Olindo and Kathryn Dennis.
+This season she will be the plus-one of cast member Austen Kroll and perhaps the nemesis of Shep Rose, but she is the longtime beauty guru of doyenne Patricia Altschul and a buddy of Naomie Olindo and Kathryn Dennis.

-And while the introduction to the blossoming relationship between Kroll and LeCroy will be bumpy, the two are awfully cute together, along with her adorable six-year-old son.
-With her background with hair and makeup, expect LeCroy to look flawless on the small screen.
+And while the introduction to the blossoming relationship between Kroll and LeCroy will be bumpy, the two are awfully cute together, along with her adorable 6-year-old son.
+With her background in hair and makeup, expect LeCroy to look flawless on the small screen.